Eyelash Extension FAQ

 If you have to get them wet before 24 hours, it is imperative that you avoid steamy environments such as hot showers, spas, saunas, or even being outside for an extended period of time on humid days.

 Avoid touching your lashes for the first few hours.
 The more you touch them, the more strain on the lash root.

 Do not pick at your lashes or rub your eyes.
 This can damage your natural lashes.

 Clean them properly, at least a few times a week with a foaming lash cleanser.
+We sell our own lash shampoo, called Lash2o, that I formulated with a premier formulator because the products available on the market contains ingredients that are known to cause irritation for my most sensitive clients.
 Do not use cleansing oils or makeup wipes and cotton pads.
 Pat dry always.

 Do not use waterproof or oil-based mascara or eyeliner (felt tip/pen-style liquid is usually fine)

 Always use oil-free products on your face, particularly eye makeup removers and cleansers.

 Do not curl or tint your lash extensions.
 This may lead to damage and/or detachment from your natural eyelash

 Do not use strip lashes.
 You may lose your natural eyelash when trying to remove them.

 Do not sleep on your stomach since you are likely to rub your eyelash on the pillow.
 Doing so will risk pulling out your lash extensions.